agritheory/electronic_payments/docs/index.md

 ![Screen shot of the portal view of an invoice showing rows with two payment terms, where the user may select which one to pay - there is a button to make a payment for that term's amount.
 If a payment term is already settled, it will show as "Paid" and not have the "Pay" button.](./assets/ep_portal_payment_terms.png)

-The app also allows a desk user to make an advance payment on a Sales Order or a payment on a Sales Invoice on a customer's behalf.
-If sending payments is enabled in Electronic Payment Settings, and a supplier has authorized the use of a checking account to receive ACH payments, the desk user may also make an advance payment against a Purchase Order or a payment against a Purchase Invoice.
-The document's page will show an Electronic Payment button which launches a dialog box to put the payment through.
+The app also allows a desk user to make an advance payment on a Sales Order or a payment on a Sales Invoice on a customer's behalf, or send an advance payment on a Purchase Order or payment on a Purchase Invoice to a supplier.
+The Order's or Invoice's page will show an Electronic Payment button which launches a dialog box that may be used to save new payment details, save payment details and process a payment, or process a payment from a saved method.

 ![Screen shot showing the Electronic Payment button at the top of a Sales Invoice page in the desk view.](./assets/ep_desk_ep_button.png)